-Fraud remains one of the most persistent and damaging problems for ecommerce merchants, and the cost keeps going up: for every fraudulent dollar spent, the true cost to the merchant is more than three times as much, and for many merchants that ratio has increased by an average of 7% over last year.
+Fraud remains one of the most persistent and damaging problems for eCommerce merchants, and the cost keeps going up: For every fraudulent dollar spent, the true cost to the merchant is more than three times as much, and for many merchants that ratio increased increased by an average of 7% in 2020.
 Meanwhile, fraud attempts and success rates are increasing as well.

 One reason fraud is so costly is because it almost always results in chargebacks.
 When a fraudulent purchase is disputed and granted a chargeback, the merchant loses the cost of the goods, the transaction amount, the chargeback fees, and the time and labor they spent making the sale and dealing with the dispute.
-Worst of all, every chargeback counts against the merchant’s chargeback ratio—and an excessive chargeback ration can lead payment processors and acquirers to sever ties with the merchant, leaving them unable to accept card payments without agreeing to the exorbitant fees charged by “high-risk” payment processors.
+Worst of all, every chargeback counts against the merchant’s chargeback ratio.
+An excessive chargeback ratio can lead payment processors and acquirers to sever ties with the merchant, leaving them unable to accept card payments without agreeing to the exorbitant fees charged by “high-risk” payment processors.

-Buying bots and stolen payment credentials from other cybercriminals is nothing new, but what makes FaaS different is that it is designed to run just like a legitimate business would.
+Buying bots and stolen payment credentials from other cyber-criminals is nothing new, but what makes FaaS different is that it's designed to run just like a legitimate business would.

 Merchants on the receiving end of fraud won’t always be able to tell whether they’ve been victimized by a lone wolf or a sophisticated FaaS organization.
 The methods and attacks they use aren’t different or unique—although FaaS groups are more likely to have access to the latest and most insidious methods and software.

 The real danger of FaaS is that by providing organization, consistency, and accessibility to anyone unethical enough to hire them, it creates an infrastructure and culture that allows fraud to grow and become even more profitable.